k9w/instructions/containerOpenbsdChroot.md

 #### Non-standard dotfiles

-- `.kshrc` - We'll do that in the next section when we set a different prompt.
+- `.kshrc` - We'll create or edit this file later in this guide when we set a custom shell prompt.

 - `.mg` - Startup file for [mg(1)](https://man.openbsd.org/mg) to set
   line wrap at 72 characters, etc.